Medication termination of pregnancy (MToP) process

 We recommend you have maxi pads ready when you take medication.
 Using pads not tampons until your next period will help lessen the risk of infection.

 - Haemorrhage (very heavy bleeding), requiring a blood transfusion (less than one in 1000 cases).

 - Infection, needing antibiotic treatment (one in 100 cases).

 - An ectopic pregnancy (pregnancy in the tubes) that is not diagnosed before medication is taken (one in 7,000 cases).

-- The uterus doesn’t empty completely and the woman requires a surgical procedure or further medication (one in 25 cases).
+- The uterus doesn’t empty completely and requires a surgical procedure or further medication (one in 25 cases).

-- The medication does not work and the woman may then require a surgical termination (one in 150 cases).
+- The medication does not work and requires a surgical termination (one in 150 cases).